-Such synthetic stones have the same physical and chemical properties as natural Alexandrite.
-They are real stones but unnatural.
+Such synthetic stones have the same physical and chemical properties as natural gemstones.
+They are real rare gem but unnatural.
 Nevertheless, they still rank among the most expensive synthetic stones available, even though they cost far less than their natural counterparts.

-Gemologists can often determine synthetic Alexandrite by inclusions caused by different growth methods.
+Gemologists can often determine synthetic Alexandrite by inclusions synthetic spinel caused by different growth methods.
 For example, melt methods such as the Czochralski technique can make curved striae.

 Hydrothermal growth can produce liquid inclusions and bubbles.
 Flux methods can also leave inclusions of platinum and other seed materials.

-A massive market is also present for simulants or lookalikes.
+A massive market is also present for simulants or lookalikes rare gem.
 Those could range from actual, natural color-change chrysoberyl stones to synthetic corundum with alexandrite-like color change.

 The gem is a variety of chrysoberyl, but not all color-change chrysoberyl is Alexandrite.
 So you should keep that in mind.